Silverware on a plate to look like a clock face with food in a small window between the spoon and fork

 What Is Intermittent Fasting (IF) and Why Do People Use It?

-IF has had a cult following in health and wellness circles for a decade and there are more than a half dozen ways to do it from alternate-day fasting, 5:2, and the OMAD diet.
+IF has had a cult following in health and wellness circles for a decade and there are more than a half dozen ways to do it from alternate-day fasting, 5:2, and the One Meal a Day (OMAD) diet.

 • 18:6 is a method of time-restricted eating where you fast for 18 hours and then limit all of your calories to the remaining 6 hours of the day.